Fine Art Photography

 (Or what's left of it)

 I have been around photography since a baby.
 By the time I was in elementary school, I had my own simple box camera (once belonging to my parents), I was experimenting with pinhole cardboard boxes and blueprint paper exposed to the sun.
 Added to the adventure was a darkroom in the cellar.
 With my parents' interest in the arts and crafts, it wasn’t long before I was exposed to creative artists and artistic crafts.
 As a child I would sit for hours poring over my parent’s photography and arts & crafts magazines.
-Because of his own interest in photography my dad introduced me to the work of some of the great photographers of the day, some I even had the fortune to meet.
-Dad saw to it that I learned the basics of photography.
+Because of his own interest in photography my dad introduced me to the work of some of the great photographers of the day, some I even had the fortune to I learned the basics of photography.
 I always had a camera although my interest waned when I discovered girls and cars, and later college studies took priority.
 With marriage, life, and an opportunity to travel, my interest again picked up and I became enamored with 127 film slides.
 I took thousands of them, just ask my kids.
 And that’s how I became a photographer, but that’s not the end of the story.

 It wasn’t until the 90s that I began to become aware of the difference between “taking a picture” and “telling a story,” the difference between beautiful photos and photos that enabled inSight into the entirety of the world—people, places and things.